Commissions and activities – some examples:

 Development of the Full Circle Fund (FCF), the UK’s first microcredit programme, based on the Nobel prize-winning Grameen Bank’s principles.
 FCF was set-up as an Industrial & Provident Society, with the support of Charity Bank and Nat West and was launched in Norfolk in 1999.
 It continues to provide peer support circles and sustainable loans to hundreds of women business owners.
 The FCF model was licensed and successfully extended to operate in diverse communities across the UK, including rural Yorkshire and with disaffected youth in inner city London.

 Social and Economic Impact Evaluation Toolkit.
 Introduced an extensive social and economic impact evaluation process, including SROI at WEETU (which evidenced a ROI of £5.25 for each £1 invested) and developed this, with the New Economics Foundation, into a social and economic impact assessment toolkit and training programme for Prowess members.

 ‘Women’s Enterprise Mentoring 2008′.
-BERR, the Department of Business, Enterprise & Regulatory Reform (now BIS) 2008.
+Client: BERR, the Department of Business, Enterprise & Regulatory Reform (now BEIS) 2008.
 A major national review of business mentoring provision for women in England.
 The report comprised an overview and survey of national and regional services, stakeholder perspectives and potential support for a national women’s enterprise mentoring network.
-It also sumarised good practice from existing services, international examples and past experience.
+It also summarised good practice from existing services, international examples and past experience.

 Student Enterprise Mentoring programme.
-We set-up and managed the mentoring training programme for participants in UEA’s Eureka business plan competition in 2011.
+Client: University of East Anglia (UEA).
+We set-up and managed the mentoring training programme for participants in UEA’s Eureka business plan competition.
 The programme recruited and supported mentors from the local business community to help students develop their business ideas.